COMPARE TO OTHER COMPONENTS

 End Sub

-In the above code, a Workbook object is created with the file format XLSX.
-This format can be changed.
-Then a Worksheet named “IronXL Worksheet” is created and a value of “Hello World from IronXL” is placed inside cell A1.
-Lastly, the Workbook gets saved as IronXL_Output.xlsx.
+The above code creates a WorkBook object with the XLSX format, which can be changed.
+Then, a WorkSheet named “IronXL Worksheet” is created, with "Hello World from IronXL" written in cell A1.
+Finally, the WorkBook is saved as IronXL_Output.xlsx.

-Both libraries are easy to use when creating workbooks and saving them, and as you can see, there is also not much difference in terms of code.
+Both libraries are easy to use when creating workbooks and saving them, with not much difference in terms of the code.

 Let's take it a step further.